TonyFiuma/FourBooleanExercises/README.md

 # FourBooleanExercises

-Collection of exercise solved in the course (Develhope) to deepen my knowledge of Java
+Collection of exercise solved in school (Develhope) to deepen my knowledge of Java